rackerlabs/rackspace-how-to/content/cloud-servers/post-migration-considerations-when-migrating-from-amazon-web-services.md

 provides a file-based backup system to help you meet your backup and restore needs.
-You can install the [Rackspace Cloud Backup agent](http://www.rackspace.com/cloud/backup/) by following the steps in the article [Install the agent on Linux](/how-to/rackspace-cloud-backup-install-the-agent-on-linux) or [Install the agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).
+You can install the [Rackspace Cloud Backup agent](http://www.rackspace.com/cloud/backup/) by following the steps in the article [Install or update the Cloud Backup agent on Linux](https://support.rackspace.com/how-to/install-or-update-the-cloud-backup-agent-on-linux/) or [Install the Cloud Backup agent on
+Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).

 Cloud Backup has the following key features: